Spurs v Luton Town Match Reports

 21.11.1987 | Division 1 Away Lost 0-2

 Two Ian Allinson goals – one in each half – condemned Tottenham to defeat by Luton Town.
+David Howells clever flick on at the near post to a 26th minute corner got the ball to the back post, where Clive Allen failed to get a decent contact on the ball.
 Rob Johnson cleared a Spurs corner and Allinson chased after the ball, getting to it before Tony Parks on the edge of the penalty area and lobbing the ball over the keeper to open the scoring in the 37th minute.
 In a game dominated by defences, it was the only two moments Luton looked like scoring … and did.
-Johnson was involved again, as he swung in a cross for Nwajiobi to flick the ball on to Allinson, whose low left-footed drive beat Tony Parks from 12 yards out.
+Johnson was involved again, as he swung in a cross for Nwajiobi to flick the ball on to Allinson, whose low left-footed drive beat Tony Parks from 12 yards out with 63 minutes gone.
 The only other incident of note came when Steve Hodge blocked a powerful header from Steve Foster on the line.
+Les Sealey had to dive to keep out Steve Foster’s back-pass in the 70th minute and when Gary Stevens pulled back Brian Stein’s shirt, he received a yellow card, but the Luton striker saw red as he swung an arm in the direction of the Spurs defender six minutes from the end of the match.
 Teams : |

 .. | |